tiprankstipranks

 Costs - Risk 1

-Our cost reduction initiatives may not be adequate or may have unintended consequences that could be disruptive to our businesses.
+From time to time, we may undertake significant cost reduction initiatives, which may not be adequate or may have unintended consequences that could be disruptive to our businesses.

-In light of the uncertain macroeconomic environment, we have taken a number of steps to reduce our cost structure in order to drive efficiencies and right-size variable costs, while minimizing the negative impact on growth-related initiatives.
-These cost reduction initiatives have included, among others, reduction of our workforce and of other SG&A expenditures.
-For example, on January 25, 2024, we announced the continuation of such cost reduction initiatives, including a termination of certain independent sales agent agreements, a reduction in our workforce and office space reduction and consolidation.
-While we believe these initiatives have thus far benefited the Company, particularly as they relate to aligning our servicing costs with our expectations regarding GMV and revenue, such initiatives may ultimately prove to be inadequate or have unintended consequences disruptive to our businesses, including those relating to the implementation of a global workforce outsourcing strategy for certain of the Company's information technology functions.
-In addition, we may not be fully successful in realizing the efficiencies we are seeking, which are subject to many estimates and assumptions and other factors we may not be able to control.
+We have taken, and may in the future take, steps to significantly reduce our cost structure in order to drive efficiencies and right-size variable costs, while minimizing the negative impact on growth-related initiatives.
+For example, in January 2024, we announced the continuation of our prior cost reduction initiatives, including a termination of certain independent sales agent agreements, a reduction in our workforce and office space reduction and consolidation.
+While we believe these prior cost reduction initiatives have benefited the Company, particularly as they relate to aligning our servicing costs with our expectations regarding GMV and revenue, such initiatives may ultimately prove to be inadequate or have unintended consequences disruptive to our businesses, including those relating to the continued implementation of a global workforce outsourcing strategy for certain of the Company's information technology and customer service functions.
 We may also be required to undertake additional cost reduction steps, including a further reduction of our workforce, which could also be disruptive to our businesses and potentially lower the anticipated benefits with respect to our future performance, including with respect to GMV and revenue.
+As a result, we may not be fully successful in realizing the efficiencies we are seeking with respect to our prior cost reduction initiatives or any future cost reduction initiatives, which are subject to many estimates and assumptions and other factors we may not be able to control.

 Macro & Political